sdl002/R_Docker_Intro/README.md

 <img src="/Docs/docker_static.png" width="150">

 #### “Docker is an open platform for developing, shipping, and running applications.” - [Docker Docs](https://docs.docker.com/).
-(Docker Docs provides excellent documentation for almost any question you might have about Docker).
+Docker Docs provides excellent documentation for almost any question you might have about Docker.

-Docker Provides the following benefits:
+&nbsp;
+&nbsp;

+#### Benefits of Docker:
-Provides ability to package and run application in a container
+1. Provides ability to package and run application in a container
-Containers are lightweight (fast)
+2. Containers are lightweight (fast)
-Consistent and reproducible
+3. Consistent and reproducible
-Self contained
+4. Self contained
-Responsive deployment and scaling
+5. Responsive deployment and scaling
+&nbsp;

 ### Is using a container the same as using a virtual machine (VM)?
 ![vm_vs_container](/Docs/vm_vs_container.png)